 Given the sky coverage, this rich data set provides an opportunity to extract objects in the EDFN for further examination with deep \textit{Euclid} imaging and high-resolution follow-up observations.
 For example, the data has already given rise to 51 newly discovered gravitational lenses after expert vetting of HSC and \textit{Euclid} imaging of lens candidates found by volunteers.
-Additionally, with the ground-based HSC's seeing comparable to that of the Vera C. Rubin Observatory, the classified images will act as a valuable truth set for training models to classify the wealth of data from the newly begun Legacy Survey of Space and Time.
+Additionally, with the ground-based HSC's seeing comparable to that of the Vera C. Rubin Observatory, the classified images will act as a valuable truth set for training models to classify not only HSC imaging from the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS), but also the wealth of data from the newly begun Rubin Legacy Survey of Space and Time (LSST).